-Acquisition Strategy (Procurement): Estimated at (b)(4), (b)(5) this cost results from the change the Milestone Decision Authority directed from a single vendor award to a multi-vendor full and open competition.
+Acquisition Strategy (Procurement): Estimated at (0) (4), (0) (5) this cost results from the change the Milestone Decision Authority directed from a single vendor award to a multi-vendor full and open competition.

-Vehicle Integration (Procurement): Estimated at (b)(4),(b)(5) , the HMS program will integrate the Manpack radios into military vehicles, and (b) (4), (b) (5) will apply to subsequent vendors of the upcoming full and open competition.
+Vehicle Integration (Procurement): Estimated at (b) (4), (b) (5) , the HMS program will integrate the Manpack radios into military vehicles, and (b) (4). (b) (5) will apply to subsequent vendors of the upcoming full and open competition.

-Competition Test Events (RDT&E): Estimated at (0)(4), (b)(5), additional testing and certification of new vendor radio capabilities will increase RDT&E costs.
+Competition Test Events (RDT&E): Estimated at (6) (4), (6) (5) , additional testing and certification of new vendor radio capabilities will increase RDT&E costs.

-Production and Deployment Phase Methodologies (Procurement): Estimated at (b) (4). (b) (5) deployment phase assumptions changed significantly, including the procurement schedule
+Production and Deployment Phase Methodologies (Procurement): Estimated at (b) (4), (b) (5) deployment phase assumptions changed significantly, including the procurement schedule.

-Rifleman Radio SECRET and Below Requirement Change (Procurement): Estimated at (b) (4), (b) (5), Procurement cost increased as a result of a new requirement to enable SECRET and below communications on all Rifleman radios.
+Rifleman Radio SECRET and Below Requirement Change (Procurement): Estimated at (6) (4), (6) (5) increased as a result of a new requirement to enable SECRET and below communications on all Rifleman radios.

-Program Management Office (Procurement): Estimated at (0)(4), (0)(5) , this increase was attributed to HMS program office additional overhead cost.
+Program Management Office (Procurement): Estimated at (0 (4) (6) (5) , this increase was attributed to HMS program office additional overhead cost.